WalletConnect/walletconnect-docs/docs/specs/meta-clients/web3inbox/stateless-communication.md

 # Stateless Communication

-In the case of stateless mode, the parent (Eg: native app displaying a webview) will communicate using `postMessage`, sending messages one-way to the client.
+In the case of stateless mode, the parent (Eg: native app displaying a webview) communicates using `postMessage`, sending messages one-way to the client.

 The message format should be as follows, following JSON RPC: